buzzshocker/User-Level-Thread-Library/REPORT.md

 code.
 We started work on the makefile for libuthread.
 It is in the format as described in the project 2 discussion slides.
 We keep building upon this from phase to phase.
-This makefile would create the static library (libuthread.a) along with a clean function to remove all the executable files once we are done.
+This makefile would create the static library (libuthread.a) along with a clean command to remove all the executable files once we are done.

 ## Phase 1 - queue API
-The first phase of the project calls back to data structures and algorithms with a queue implementation.
+The first phase of the project calls back to data structures with a queue implementation.
 It is a fairly simple data structure that works on a First In First Out (FIFO) basis.
 Our implementation has two structs - one struct complementing the other.
 The first struct `struct node` has two members -
 - `void* data`: Data (of any type) that is being inserted in the queue
 - `struct node* next`: Pointer to the next node